 A state enacting Title II might be wrong about the net effect such a provision would have on public expenditures.
 It could be, for example, that arbitration decreases overall costs or that claim suppression results in a net-negative effect on the amount of funds the state must pay for the service or good at issue.
-These possibilities, however, "bear[] only on whether the [state] made a good business decision, not on whether it was pursuing regulatory, as opposed to proprietary, goals."99 The real inquiry, as applied by the Supreme Court is whether the statutory language or structure is consistent with a plausible, stated proprietary goal.
+These possibilities, however, "bear[] only on whether the [state] made a good business decision, not on whether it was pursuing regulatory, as opposed to proprietary, goals."94 The real inquiry, as applied by the Supreme Court is whether the statutory language or structure is consistent with a plausible, stated proprietary goal.
 Title II passes that test.

-3) The "Scope" of Title II Is Appropriate
+C) The "Scope" of Title II Is Appropriate

 Title II is closely tied to the stated "market participant" purpose.
-Title II is designed to ensure that the state can access information about any legal claims made by employees or consumers against a potential government contractor or other person doing business with the state both before entering into a contracting relationship and after commencing such a relationship, to ensure that the entity is performing its obligations efficiently and as
+Title II is designed to ensure that the state can access information about any legal claims made by employees or consumers against a potential government contractor or other person doing business with the state both before entering into a contracting relationship and after commencing such a relationship, to ensure that the entity is performing its obligations efficiently and as prescribed by the contract.
+Toward this end, the Title prohibits persons doing business with the state from entering into or enforcing forced arbitration agreements.

-98 Bldg. & Constr.
-Trades Dep't, AFL-CIO v.
-Allbaugh, 295 F.3d 28, 35 (D.C.
-Cir.
-2002) ("[T]he Government unquestionably is the proprietor of its own funds, and when it acts to ensure the most effective use of those funds, it is acting in a proprietary capacity.
+The fact that Title II might have broad effects does not mean that its scope is impermissibly broad.
+The Ninth Circuit has explained that courts should look first to the "nature of the [state] expenditure" to determine whether a "comprehensive state polic[y] with wide application" is, nonetheless, "essentially proprietary" or at least lacking the effect of "broad social regulation."
+If so, the state action survives.
+95 unquestionably is the proprietor of its own funds, and when it acts to ensure the most effective use of those funds, it is acting in a proprietary capacity.
 Second, that the Government is a lender to or a benefactor of, rather than the owner of, a project is not inconsistent with its acting just as would a private entity; a private lender or benefactor also would be concerned that its financial backing be used efficiently.
 In sum, the distinction between federally owned and federally funded projects is not relevant here.").